larskanis/pg-ldap-sync/README.md

 ```sh
   pg_ldap_sync -c my_config.yaml -vv
 ```

+It is recommended to avoid granting permissions to synchronized users on the PostgreSQL server, but to grant permissions to groups instead.
+This is because `DROP USER` statements invoked when a user leaves otherwise fail due to depending objects.
+`DROP GROUP` equally fails if there are depending objects, but groups are typically more stable and removed rarely.

 ## TEST:
 There is a small test suite in the `test` directory that runs against an internal LDAP server and a PostgreSQL server.
 Ensure `pg_ctl`, `initdb` and `psql` commands are in the `PATH` like so: